MrBenGriffin/or-tools-fun/README.md

     ║ ╔═╝ ╚═╗   ║ ╔═══╦═╝ ╚═╗ ╔═╝ ╔═╣ ╚═══╗ ║
     ║ ╚═╗ ╔═╩═══╩═╩═╗ ╚═══╗ ║ ║ ╔═╝ ╚═══╗ ║ ║
     ╚═══╩═╩═════════╩═════╩═╩═╩═╩═══════╩═╩═╝

+#### Polycube Puzzle Solver
+This solves filling a 3D space with a set of defined polycubes.
+It is roughly the same as the polyomino solver, but extended to three dimensions.

+A pentacube is a polycube composed of 5 cubes.
+There are 29 distinct three-dimensional pentacubes (Bouwkamp 1981).
+Of these, the 12 planar pentacubes (corresponding to solid pentominoes), are well known.
+Among the non-planar pentacubes, there are five that have at least one plane of symmetry;
+Each of them is its own mirror image.
+The remaining 12 pentacubes come in mirror image pairs.

+This will generate obj/mtl 3D 'Wavefront' files of the solution.